DATA-606-2023-FALL-TUESDAY/Whittington_Michael/docs/report.md

   - The development environments used include:
      - Personal laptop
      - Google CoLab
-- How will you measure and compare the performance of the models?
+- How will you measure and compare the performance of the models (NEED TO EXPAND ON THESE)?
   - Accuracy
   - Precision
   - Recall
   - f1-score
+ - Model Improvement Methods (NEED TO EXPAND ON THESE):
+  - Hyperparameter Tuning
+  - Feature Importance

 ## 6. Application of the Trained Models

-Develop a web app for people to interact with your trained models.
-Potential tools for web app development:

-Streamlit will be used to create an application for exploratory data analysis and to create an application that will allow users to interact with the models.
+Streamlit will be used to create an application for exploratory data analysis and to create an application that will allow users to interact with the best performing model.

-The model interaction application will feature the following functionality:
+**Body Part and Diagnosis Prediction Application (NEED MORE INFORMATION AND AN IMAGE)** The model interaction application will feature the following functionality:
   - Users will have a set of option to select from (sex, weight, race, age, and product)
   - Once user selects their options above, they will be given an output of the body parts most likely injured and diagnosis.

+**Exploratory Data Analysis Application (NEED MORE INFORMATION AND AN IMAGE)**
 The exploratory data analysis application will feature the following functionality:
   - Users will be able to upload a dataset and see it's dimensions
   - View N/A Values